ONSdigital/sdg_data_updates/3-4-1/README.md

 #### Mortality rate numbers ####
 From Nomis, select Query > Life Events > Mortality statistics - underlying cause, sex and age.

-Selections (if we have an account so only one link):
-   Geography: Countries (all) > Regions (all)
-   Date: All years
-   Age: All years (except for regions where currently 30 and over)
-   Rates: Age-standardised mortality rate only
-   Sex: All
-   Underlying Cause: Full ICD-10 Clasification > C00-C97, E10-E14, I00-I99, J30-39, J40-J47, J60-J70, J80-J84, J85-J86, J90-94, J95, J96, J98 and LC47

-totals links selections:
-   Geography: Countries (all)
-   Date: All years
-   Age: All years (except for regions where currently 30 and over)
-   Rates: Age-standardised mortality rate only
-   Sex: Totals only
-   Underlying Cause: Full ICD-10 Clasification > C00-C97, E10-E14, I00-I99, J30-39, J40-J47, J60-J70, J80-J84, J85-J86, J90-94, J95, J96, J98 and LC47

-male link selections:
-   Geography: Countries (all)
-   Date: All years
-   Age: All years (except for regions where currently 30 and over)
-   Rates: Age-standardised mortality rate only
-   Sex: Males only
-   Underlying Cause: Full ICD-10 Clasification > C00-C97, E10-E14, I00-I99, J30-39, J40-J47, J60-J70, J80-J84, J85-J86, J90-94, J95, J96, J98 and LC47

 female link selections:
    Geography: Countries (all)
    Date: All years